A05annex/a05annexUtil/README.md

 [chiefdelphi post](https://www.chiefdelphi.com/t/adding-my-teams-library-as-a-vendor-library/339626)
 and advises you:
 * create a `libs` folder in your robot project
-* copy the `util-0.8.5.jar` file from the 0.8.5 release into that directory
+* copy the `util-0.8.5.jar` file from the 0.8.5 release into that `libs` folder
 * in the dependencies section of the build.gradle file add the line:
   `compile fileTree(dir: 'libs', include: ['*.jar'])`
+* add the `util-0.8.5.jar` to git so it is saved as part of your project.

+The disadvantage of this method is that you must manually download the library and put it in your project, you also need to check for version updates.

 ### Modify build.gradle to Get the Dependency from the GitHub Packages Repository

-If you are using **a05annexUtil** in another project, like our [Swerve Path Planning](https://github.com/A05annex/SwervePathPlanning) project, you can make these additions to your `build.gradle` plugins, repositories, and dependencies as
+If you are using **a05annexUtil** in another project, like our [Swerve Path Planning](https://github.com/A05annex/SwervePathPlanning) project, you can make these additions to your `build.gradle` plugins, repositories, and dependencies as:
 ```
 plugins {
     ...